 Must take part in 30 hours of professional development opportunities per year and be available for some organization events outside of regular business hours

 This is a full time position.
 The salary offered for this position is starting at $57,000, commensurate with applicant experience.

 How To Apply:

-Please email a resume and cover letter to email@example.com.
-Please write "Early Childhood Director" in the subject line of your email.
+Please fill out the form below.
+Put "Early Childhood Director" in the Position You're Applying For field.
+Please attach your resume and a cover letter as well.
 Applications submitted without a resume and cover letter will not be considered.
 Only candidates being considered for the position will be contacted.